πŸ§‘πŸΎβ€πŸ’» prep

 Learning Objectives

 You’ll need to create a MCB folder to store your projects on the course.
+You can do this any way you like, but here we are using the terminal.

 1. Open a terminal on your computer.